jting-dev/TransMCL/README.md

    - IsoSVM::GetFeatures
    - IsoSVM::SVMLight

    All theses modules reside in the corresponding subdirectories of the IsoSVM directory.
-Adjust the corresponding path in both IsoSVM scripts "isosvm.pl" and "isosvm_wrapper.pl" in line 7. for example, change the line
+Adjust the corresponding path in both IsoSVM scripts "isosvm.pl" line 7 and "isosvm_wrapper.pl" line 9.
+In detail, change the line

    `use lib "<put IsoSVM module installation path here>"`;